If you are using AWS LightSail to host your WordPress blog, check how you can enable HTTPS mode with the help of Let’s Encrypt SSL certificate.

 Just install the plugin, select all the tables and do a dry run to see how many changes will be needed.

-If you are ok with the changes, you can run it and make those changes in WordPress database.
+If you are ok with the changes, you can run it and make those changes in the WordPress database.

 If you are not planning to make regular changed to WordPress Database, you can uninstall the plugin.

 So this is how you can enable HTTPS on the AWS LightSail with the help of Let’s Encrypt SSL certificate.
+Let us know if you are facing any issue in installing the SSL certificate to your AWS LightSail WordPress install.